RafyAmgadBenjamin/capstone/README.md

 - the environmental variables that need to be exported to facilitate the development and testing process including
     - FLask_app : Name of flask application.
     - APP_SETTINGS : Application mode which in our case is `development`.
-    - DATABASE_PATH : The database path used during development.
+    - DATABASE_URL : The database path used during development.
-    -  TESTDATABASE_PATH : The test database path used in testing the application.
+    - TEST_DATABASE_URL : The test database path used in testing the application.
     - AUTH0_URL : Authorization URL used in [auth0](https://auth0.com/)
     - AUTH0_AUDIENCE : API used in [auth0](https://auth0.com/)
     - AUTH0_CLIENT_ID : Client ID used in [auth0](https://auth0.com/)
     - CASTING_PRODUCER_JWT : Producer JWT used in development and testing.
     - CASTING_DIRECTOR_JWT : Director JWT used in development and testing.
     - CASTING_ASSISTANT_JWT : Assistant JWT used in development and testing.
+    - AUTH0_CALLBACK : The [auth0](https://auth0.com/) call back after successfully generating the JWT, you have to make it as your **localhost** in case of development or your **domain** in case of production

 **you have to update this file or the environmental variable with your information** `example domain,JWT`
 ``` bash